 7.3.1 we archive our email and paper correspondence regularly and destroy information older than 7 years;

-7.3.2 we retain information relating to orders, refunds and customer queries for approximately 2 years;
+7.3.2 we retain information relating to research, orders, refunds and customer queries for approximately 2 years;

 7.3.3 we maintain a suppression list of email addresses of individuals who no longer wish to be contacted by us.
 So that we can comply with their wishes we must store this information permanently.

 8.1 Our company is located in the UK.

 8.2 Your information will be processed outside of the European Economic Area (EEA) in the circumstances listed below and we will take all steps necessary to ensure that any of your information is adequately protected and processed in accordance with this Privacy Notice, including but not limited to by using all appropriate cross-border transfer solutions such as the European Commission’s Standard Contractual Clauses or the EU-US Privacy Shield Framework:

 8.2.1 we supply your name and email address to an emailing service provider in the USA via the EU-US Privacy Shield Framework when we are permitted to send you marketing emails;